 The Department of Science Education at California State University, Chico is committed to providing the North State with the highest quality science education for all learners, programs for teacher subject matter preparation and professional development, and research on teaching and learning to promote scientific appreciation and understanding.

 Welcome to the Department of Science Education!
 Are you looking for an exciting profession where the end of every day will bring you the satisfaction of knowing that you really made a difference?
 Are you fascinated by the natural world and curious about how things work?
-Do you love working with children, adolescents, or adults?
+Do you want to share your passion for science with others?
 If so, you really should look into the opportunities in Science Education.